-Example Two teams tied for the Pachabo trophy, using hybrid-aggregate-quotient (§3.1.6).
+Example Two teams tied for the Pachabo trophy, using hybrid-IMP (§3.1.6.1).
 The TD tries to break the tie.

 First the TD checks the result between the two teams (see §3.2.7.1 (a)).
-The scoring involves a 'point-a-board' element that leads to 6 VPs of the match, and an 'aggregate' element that leads to 4 VPs of the match: if team A got more VPs than team B they are the winners.
+The scoring involves a 'point-a-board' element that leads to 6 VPs of the match, and a 'total-iMP-to-VP' element that leads to 6 VPs of the match: if team A got more VPs than team B they are the winners.
 Let us suppose each team got 5 VPs.

-Since the point-a-board element is more significant the TD checks this next.
-Let us suppose that the two teams have the same number of points.
-The TD will then check the aggregate element before moving on to §3.2.7.1 (b).
-If team A won the aggregate by 10 points or more they are the winners.
+Since the two elements are equally significant, the TD starts by checking the IMP element.
+If the teams are tied on IMPs, then the point-a-board element will necessarily be tied, and the TD will move on to §3.2.7.1 (b).
+But if team A won by 1 IMP or more, they are the winners.